gbif/crawler/crawler-ws/README.md

-# GBIF Crawler WebService
+# GBIF Crawler Webservice

-The Crawler Web Service provides the CRAwling Monitor (CRAM) which shows running crawls, their status, and gives links to logs in kibana.
+The Crawler Web Service provides the [Crawling Monitor](https://crawler.gbif.org/) which shows running crawls, their status, and gives links to logs in Kibana.
 All of the count data comes from Zookeeper.

 ## To build the project